 Be willing and able to undertake the key components of the SOAR process, including becoming the applicant’s representative, obtaining medical records, writing medical summary reports, participating in local quality review processes, maintaining communication with SSA/DDS and the local SOAR lead, and collecting and submitting data

-Have approval from the local SOAR lead to attend the one day in-person SOAR training, SOAR Works!
+Have approval from the local SOAR lead to attend the Maryland virtual SOAR training, SOAR Works!

 Participate in ongoing SOAR related learning events

-Maryland’s SOAR training consists of two components, namely the online curriculum and an in-person training workshop.
+Maryland’s SOAR training consists of two components, namely the online curriculum and a virtual training.

 Individuals who wish to submit SOAR applications must:

-Obtain approval from their local lead to attend the in-person training
+Obtain approval from their local lead to attend the virtual training

 The online practice case study is optional as are modules 6 and 7.

-The in-person SOAR Works! training will be held throughout the year in locations across the state.
-Please note that undertaking this in-person training is required even if an individual has successfully completed the online curriculum.
-The in-person training provides crucial state specific material, including forms and contact information, and gives details of policies and procedures that need to be followed when submitting SOAR claims.
+Virtual SOAR Works! training sessions will be held throughout the year.
+Please note that undertaking this virtual training is required even if an individual has successfully completed the online curriculum.
+The virtual training provides crucial state specific material, including forms and contact information, and gives details of policies and procedures that need to be followed when submitting SOAR claims in Maryland.